videoflow/videoflow/README.md

 [![Build Status](https://travis-ci.org/videoflow/videoflow.svg?branch=master)](https://travis-ci.org/videoflow/videoflow)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/videoflow/videoflow/blob/master/LICENSE)

 **Videoflow** is a Python framework for video stream processing.
-The library is designed to facilitate easy and quick definition of computer vision stream processing applications.
+The library is designed to facilitate easy and quick definition of computer vision stream processing pipelines.
 It empowers developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.
 It contains off-the-shelf reference components for object detection, object tracking, human pose estimation, etc, and it is easy to extend with your own.

 The complete documentation to the project is located in [**Read the docs.**](https://videoflow.readthedocs.io)